End-Of-Year Money Moves

 Make A Plan For Bonuses

-Are you expecting a bonus at the beginning of the year, or maybe a few coming up?
-Make a plan to give that extra income purpose, whether that’s contributing to your vacation fund, rainy day reserves, or investment account.
+Are you expecting a bonus at the beginning of the year, or a few throughout the year?
+Make a plan to give that extra income purpose, whether that’s contributing to your vacation fund, rainy day reserves, or investment accounts.

 Budgeting